Weak phase stiffness and nature of the quantum critical point in underdoped cuprates

 Note that the hole pairs $b$'s are under a strong `extended hardcore constraint': $b_{ij}^\dagger b_{i'j'}^\dagger=0$ if $i=i'$ or $j=j'$.
-This is inherited from the Pauli exclusion principle of the original fermion operators $c_{i\sigma}^\dagger c_{i\sigma}^\dagger=0$ and that double occupancy of electrons are not allowed in the low-energy sector.
-In Fig.~\ref{fig:fig2}(b), this constraint forbids occupation of the six potential hopping destinations of each pair by another pair.
-Therefore, these real-space pairs are correlated via a ``polite'' policy that no one is to get into others' immediate hopping path.
-This constraint can be considered as an infinite short-range repulsion that dominates the inter-pair interactions in most cases, and is responsible for stabilizing our bosonic system against potential phase separation\cite{NoPhaseSep}.
+This is inherited from the Pauli exclusion principle of the original fermion operators and that double occupancy of electrons are not allowed in the low-energy sector.
+Indicated by the yellow area in Fig.~\ref{fig:fig2}(b), this constraint forbids occupation by another pair at any of the six potential hopping destinations of a pair.
+It can be considered as an infinite short-range repulsion that determines the bare scattering length between pairs, and is responsible for stabilizing the bosonic system against phase separation\cite{NoPhaseSep}.

-Now, we will show that this rigorously derived, simple Hamiltonian gives \textit{quantitatively} all the above mentioned essential aspects of superfluid in underdoped cuprates, without any free parameter.
-For convenience, a unit cell is chosen to include four sites as shown in Fig.~\ref{fig:fig2}(b).
-This choice explicitly allows one s-, two p-, and one $d$-wave superposition within the unit cell, and equates the doping level per unit cell in this lattice and that in the standard fermion lattice.
-Fig.~\ref{fig:fig3}(a) illustrates the resulting band structure of $H^b$ at doping level of the superconducting phase $\delta=15\% > \delta_{QCP}$ before including the extended hardcore constraint.
+3) \textit{Results} We diagonalize Eq.(\ref{eq:eqn4}) first without the extended hardcore constraint, using a unit cell containing four sites shown in Fig.~\ref{fig:fig2}(b).
+This choice explicitly allows one $s$-, two $p$-, and one $d$-wave superposition within the unit cell, and equates the doping level per unit cell in this lattice and that in the standard fermion lattice.
+Fig.~\ref{fig:fig3}(c) illustrates the resulting band structure in the superconducting phase at doping $\delta=15\% > \delta_c$.
 It shows that at low enough temperature a Bose-Einstein condensate (BEC) would take place at a single minimum at momentum $q=0$, with a pure $d$-wave symmetry (red color).
-As in standard dilute bosonic systems, one thus expects a $d$-wave superfluid with finite stiffness, once given a scattering length derived from the extended hardcore constraint.
+As in standard dilute bosonic systems, one thus expects a $d$-wave superfluid with finite stiffness, once a scattering length (derived primarily from the extended hardcore constraint) is switched on.

-The $d$-wave structure of the pair is better illustrated in real space via the corresponding Wannier function, computed from the Fourier transform of the Bloch functions of the lowest band.
-Fig.~\ref{fig:fig3}(a) shows that the low-energy pairs has clear $d$-wave symmetry with nodes along the $(\pi,\pi)$ directions of the standard Fermion lattice, in perfect agreement with the experimental observations.\cite{UD8,arpes2,arpes3} (Notice that our fermionic lattice is rotated by $45^\circ$ from the usual convention.)
+The local $d$-wave structure of the pair is better illustrated in real space via the corresponding Wannier function in Fig.~\ref{fig:fig3}(f), computed from the Fourier transform of the Bloch functions of the lowest band.
+The low-energy pairs has clear $d$-wave symmetry with nodes along the $(\pi,\pi)$ directions of the standard Fermion lattice, in perfect agreement with the experimental observations.\cite{UD8,arpes2,arpes3} (Notice in Fig.~\ref{fig:fig2}(a) that our fermionic lattice is rotated by $45^\circ$ from the usual convention.)